SDL-Hercules-390/hyperion/readme/README.MAKETAPE.md

-If this option is _not_ specified however, then each input record is considered to be a text record and will first be padded with blanks to reach the specified `LRECL:` and then translated from ASCII to EBCDIC using the Code Page specified by the `CODEPAGE` option before being written to the output tape.
+If this option is _not_ specified however, then each input record is considered to be a text record and will first be padded with blanks to reach the specified `LRECL:` and then translated from ASCII to EBCDIC using the Code Page specified by the `CODEPAGE:` option before being written to the output tape.

 _**BLOCK:**_